The 27 fringe players sold by Chelsea for £190m in just four seasons

 The midfielder started life at Vicarage Road in eye-catching form, only for a serious knee injury to curtail his momentum, with the 25-year-old struggling to get back to his best ever since.

-Possibly one Chelsea live to regret, Ake shone enough during Premier League loan spells at Watford and Bournemouth enough to be recalled by Antonio Conte in January 2017 to contribute to the Blues’ title charge.
+Possibly one Chelsea live to regret, Ake shone enough during Premier League loan spells at Watford and Bournemouth to be recalled by Antonio Conte in January 2017 to contribute to the Blues’ title charge.

 That only amounted to five appearances in all competitions, but Chelsea still pocketed £20million when Bournemouth re-signed the defender on a permanent basis.